Tickets Terms and Conditions

 “Event price” means the price set by the Event owner (including any flexible price which is set by the Event owner depending, for example, on market demand, but not including any price set by a reseller) for the sale of a Ticket at the time it is first sold to a customer.

-“Tickets” means tickets or other types of evidence (including electronic tickets) for an event sold by Us to you on behalf of the organisation responsible for the event for the right to occupy space at or to attend an event.
-For the avoidance of doubt, this includes seat only and hospitality packages.
+“Ticket” means tickets or other types of evidence (including electronic tickets) for an event sold by us to you on behalf of the organisation responsible for the event for the right to occupy space at or to attend an event.
+For the avoidance of doubt, this includes seat only and packages that are offered for sale at an inclusive price, which include a Ticket and one or more additional products or services, such as exclusive seating arrangements, accommodation, transport, dining or merchandise.

 “Venue” means any facilities or locations of any nature where the event is being held.